Sunday, December 31, 2023

 How nice to wake up to sun, puffy clouds, and blue skies this morning.
 What a change after yesterday’s storms.
 As we sail eastward, we are gaining an hour almost every day, a civilized way to deal with jet lag and so much nicer than flying across the ocean.

 While Tim and I were in the World Café today, we saw another ship in this vast ocean we’re traversing.
-I need to get a the marine tracking app to help identify the ships we encounter.
+I need to get a marine tracking app to help identify the ships we encounter.

 We Are Not Alone in the Atlantic, Although It May Appear So at Times